Student typing on laptop at tall table

 Changing life circumstances can have a major impact on a students’ performance both academically and in their extracurriculars.
 Since continued funding from merit-based scholarships often depends on outcomes, they can become a significant source of stress for students facing unexpected challenges.

-Examples of Need-Based Scholarships
+Examples of need-based scholarships

 In addition to federal and state grants, many colleges and universities offer their own need-based scholarships, typically listed on their financial aid websites.
 However, a number of groups and organizations also offer scholarships.
 These include: